 NEW PAPER: Attention Discrimination under Time Constraints: Evidence from Retail Lending

-My most recent research shows that correlated trading create market/style-level price pressures and that explain a large fraction of asset price movements.
+My most recent research shows that correlated demand create market/style-level price pressures and that explain a large fraction of asset price movements.
 For instance, price pressures explain around 30% of size and value factor movements, the sharp drop of momentum-related factor profitability after 2002, etc.

 My other papers focus on non-standard investor behaviors such as endogenous inattention of bond investors and Morningstar rating-chasing behavior of mutual fund investors.